pmwatt/muict_trackpred/trackpred_flask/README.md

 4. Navigate to the url running the flask webserver shown on the commandline similar to `http://0.0.0.0:5000`.
 This will run the frontend webserver for the form page UI.
 However, the backend fastapi prediction and result page part requires `trackpred/backend` container to run as well (see `trackpred_api` folder readme for more details).

 # running without docker (for quick testing)
-1. run `flask --ap main run --debug`
+1. run `flask --apa main run --debug`